pliablepixels/cardCall/README.md

 Key Features
 =============
+* Tells you the time in the destination (awesomely useful)
 * Manage multiple cards
 * Easy drag drop of calling sequence
 * Favorites and Address book dial